iboB/ibob.github.com/_posts/2019-11-07-dont-use-unique_ptr-for-pimpl.md

 > Edit 2: At first I suspected that this is an ommision in the standard, but now it seems that it's a bug in libc++.
 More at the bottom.

+> Edit 3: Several commenters [in /r/cpp](https://www.reddit.com/r/cpp/comments/dsuhh7/dont_use_unique_ptr_for_pimpl/) pointed out the best solution to the problem.
+I added information at the bottom of the post.

 So, there I was.
 Minding my own business, writing code, when suddenly... `std::unique_ptr` from libc++.

 I have a task manager class.
 It has some tasks and in its destructor it executes all not-yet-executed tasks like this: